Major projects update

-ATC has proposed a reinforcement project to address reliability concerns associated with the Wisconsin‑Illinois Reliability Project.
-The project efficiently reconfigures two existing 345-kV lines in Wisconsin and Illinois, linking them with approximately three to five miles of double-circuit, 345-kV lines and a new substation.
+ATC has proposed a reinforcement project to address reliability concerns associated with the high-voltage transmission system in Southeastern Wisconsin.
+The reliability concerns are impacted by system load and generation profiles.
+To enable more efficient power flow, the project reconfigures two existing 345-kV lines in Wisconsin and Illinois, linking them with approximately three to five miles of new double-circuit, 345-kV transmission and a new substation.

-This proposed reliability project has been approved in the MISO regional-planning process with a projected in‑service date of 2020.
-It requires approvals from the Public Service Commission of Wisconsin and the Illinois Commerce Commission.
+This proposed reliability project has been approved in the MISO regional-planning process and by the Illinois Commerce Commission.
+The project also requires approval from the Public Service Commission of Wisconsin and is targeted for completion in 2021.

 Spring Valley‑North Lake Geneva

-The $71 million Spring Valley‑North Lake Geneva Project was approved by the Public Service Commission of Wisconsin in spring 2016.
+Construction is underway on the $71 million Spring Valley-North Lake Geneva Project, which was approved by the Public Service Commission of Wisconsin in spring 2016.
 This project is needed to meet an increase in electric demand in Walworth and Kenosha counties in Wisconsin.